aazuspan/arpeggio/README.md

     | 1+.
 7 .
 6 .
 5 .
 4 .
 3 .
 2 .
 1 . [x4]
 ```

+Lines can be any length.
+For readability, it usually makes sense to split lines at the end of the measure, and to make all lines the same length so that notes line up vertically.

 The key and tempo of a song are adjustable through [configuration options](#configuration).
 Time signatures in Arpeggio are defined only by how the user arranges beats; there's no built-in concept of a measure.

 ### Syntax

-Arpeggio programs have a top-level global scope where song configuration is defined and zero or more track blocks are created.
+Arpeggio programs have a top-level global scope where song configuration is defined track blocks are created.
 For example:

 ```
 @bpm 90